awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 The `--monitoring-interval` option specifies the interval, in seconds, between points when Enhanced Monitoring metrics are collected\.
 Valid values for the option are `0`, `1`, `5`, `10`, `15`, `30`, and `60`\.

-To disable Enhanced Monitoring using the AWS CLI, set the `--monitoring-interval` option to `0` in these commands\.
+To turn off Enhanced Monitoring using the AWS CLI, set the `--monitoring-interval` option to `0` in these commands\.

 **Example**
-The following example enables Enhanced Monitoring for a DB instance:
+The following example turn on Enhanced Monitoring for a DB instance:
 For Linux, macOS, or Unix:

 ```